AdobeDocs/experience-manager-gems-events.en/help/gems2015/aem-creating-online-communities-with-aem-6-1.md

 ---
 # Create online communities with AEM 6.1{#creating-online-communities-with-aem}

 Imagine being able to stand up a community site in hours rather than weeks with little to no assistance from your CQ engineers.
 AEM Communities 6.1 will be focusing on providing this ability via a wizard-driven templated approach to cover a variety of initial use cases.
-AEM Communities 6.1 will also provide the ability to further customize these new community sites via AEM's WCM Sites capability.
+AEM Communities 6.1 will also provide the ability to further customize these new community sites via AEM's WCM [!DNL Sites] capability.
 Join us to learn how to leverage AEM’s powerful authoring interface to build a vibrant customer community and learn the tools to keep your fan base engaged long after launch.

 >[!VIDEO](https://video.tv.adobe.com/v/19381/?quality=9)